Cognigy/Documentation/docs/en/docs/ai/flow-nodes/logic/go-to.md

 A Node must be set as an Entrypoint before it can be selected.
 To set any Node as an Entrypoint, use [Set Entrypoint](../node-usage.md#set-entrypoint).

-!!! note "Using Go to and Execute together"
+!!! note "Using Go To and Execute together"
-    A Go To Node will overwrite any existing Execute Flow Node.
-This means that if a Flow containing a Go To Node is executed, the Go To Node will stop the original execution and "stick" to its destination node's Flow.
+    A Go To Node will overwrite the execution of an Execute Flow Node.
+If a Flow containing a Go To Node is executed, after an Execute Flow Node, the Go To Node will stop the original execution and the session will stay In the Go To Node's destination Flow.
+This will prevent the Execute Flow Node's normal behavior, of returning to the Flow it is located in.

 ## Advanced